PS5 restocks: Here are the latest PS5 stock updates & how to find one

 - Stay logged in and keep refreshing the page, even if it says "Out of stock."

-- Use a stock tracking tool like Honey or CamelCamelCamel.
+- Use a stock tracking tool like Nowinstock.net, Honey or CamelCamelCamel.

 Creating an account makes the checkout process go a lot faster.
-With your information already in the system, you won't need to worry about filling in those pesky shipping and billing forms.
+Also, with your information already in the system, you won't need to worry about filling in those pesky shipping and billing forms.

+You should also keep an eye out for console bundles that include games and other accessories.
+These often cost much more than the regular $400 or $500 retail price of the PS5 itself, so they tend to stay in stock longer.
+However, if you're willing to shell out a little extra cash — and not for nothing, remember, you're getting additional games and accessories — then trying to acquire a bundle may be the way to go.

+Sign up with Sony for a chance to buy a PS5 or PS5 Digital Edition

+Sony is opening a sign-up queue for the holiday 2021 rush.
+Anyone with a PlayStation Account can register and possibly be selected to purchase a PS5.
+Emails are slated to roll out sometime in November in multiple waves.
+Not everyone will be selected, and past PlayStation activities such as games played are considered for those chosen.

-Which PS5 games you should buy?
+Which PS5 games should you buy?

-There are plenty of amazing launch games on the PS5 right now.
-As for the best PS5 games you can get, we recommend titles like Demon's Souls and Spider-Man: Miles Morales.
-Both make the most of the console's graphics and performance boosts compared to its predecessor, and in Demon's Souls' case in particular, the remake is immaculate.
-As for Spider-Man, Insomniac knocked it out of the park once again, creating not only a great superhero tale but a great story for Miles as a person, too.
+There are plenty of amazing games on the PS5 right now, and there will only be more coming as the year goes on.
+As for the best PS5 games you can get, we recommend titles like Demon's Souls and Marvel's Spider-Man: Miles Morales.
+Both make the most of the console's graphics and performance boosts compared to its predecessor.
+In Demon's Souls' case, in particular, the remake is immaculate.
+When it comes to Spider-Man, Insomniac knocked it out of the park once again, creating not only a great superhero tale, but a great story for Miles as a person, too.

 There are also some kid-friendly games like Sackboy: A Big Adventure and Bugsnax that have charmed a lot of people with their cute styles and fun gameplay.
-You can't get either of these on an Xbox yet, so PS5 is the way to go if you want to play them.
+Unfortunately, you can't get either of these on an Xbox yet, so PS5 is the way to go if you want to play.

+Over the next few years, Sony's also committed to releasing games like God of War Ragnarok, Horizon Forbidden West, Marvel's Spider-Man 2, Marvel's Wolverine, and a Star Wars: Knights of the Old Republic remake.
+So there's plenty to look forward to on PlayStation 5.
+While some of these will be cross-gen and released on PS4 as well, they're certainly best played on Sony's newest machine.

+Through 2021, Sony acquired multiple new studios, growing the potential output for Sony Worldwide Studios.
+Expect even more blockbusters in the coming years, as well as interesting new partnerships and timed exclusives through deals with third-party publishers.
+The future is bright for gaming on PlayStation.

 We may earn a commission for purchases using our links.
 Learn more.